TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 - `CalModeColor` colour for the RGB LED while calibrating

 ### Profile Array
 There is a `ProfileCount` constant that defines the number of profiles.
 The `profileData` array has the default values for the profile.
 If there are no settings saved in non-volatile memory, then these values are used.
-There is no need to change these values if settings are saved to non-volatile memory.
+There is no need to change these values if settings are saved to non-volatile memory, as that will always override these (even across board reflashes, unless you nuke the program flash by other means).

 Find the `profileDesc` array to configure each profile.
 The profile descriptor allows you to specify:
 - A button/combination to select the profile while in pause mode